-Like Adobe Animate, Blender features rigging tools that are nuts and bolts of 3d/2d animation.
-In addition, there is a wide range of plugins available to make the process faster and more efficient.
+Like Adobe Animate, Blender features rigging tools that are the nut and bolt of 3D/2d animation.
+Also, there is a wide range of plugins available to make the process faster and more efficient.

 However, a lot of plugins are not free as developers need to be paid for their hard work and artwork.

-Blender can be used as standalone or in combination with industrial-grade tools like Maya or Cinema 4D to create animated movies, commercials, live-action films, or video games.
+Blender can be used as a stand-alone or in combination with industrial-grade tools like Maya or Cinema 4D to create animated movies, commercials, live-action films, or video games.

 Platform: Windows, Linux, and macOS